NorESMhub/NorESM/doc/start.rst

   - 2 degree resolution for the atmosphere and land components
   - 1 degree resolution for the ocean and sea-ice components
   - CO2 concentration driven

+- **NorESM2-MH**

+  - 1 degree resolution for the atmosphere and land components
+  - 0.25 degree resolution for the ocean and sea-ice components
+  - CO2 concentration driven

 - **NorESM2-LME**